When it comes to the state's only public research university, Nebraskans gain a distinct advantage from having four

 Accessibility remains a top priority in UNO’s mission and vision.
 Today, the campus is known for its student-centered environment, its community engagement and its dedication to embracing students from all types of backgrounds.
 The campus has built strong partnerships with local business, education, government, arts and civic organizations in the city.
 UNO’s commitment to community engagement has landed UNO on the President’s Higher Education Community Service Honor Roll for seven consecutive years—the highest federal recognition a school can receive for civic engagement.

 This honor is but one of many points of pride for UNO.
-In 2019, it was ranked in the top ten public institutions in the nation for military friendliness by Military Times magazine for the fifth consecutive year.
+The university has been consistently ranked in the top ten public institutions in the nation for military friendliness by Military Times magazine.
 Nearly 90 percent of UNO’s 15,000 students are from Nebraska, and roughly 60 percent of recent alumni surveyed report graduating with no debt or less than $5,000 in debt.
 It is simply one of the most competitively priced institutions in the region.
 UNO, while large enough to provide students with global opportunities, thrives on its personal and close-knit campus culture, where students come first and partnerships with the community grow every day.

 The mission of the University of Nebraska at Kearney is to be one of the nation’s premier undergraduate institutions, with top-tier graduate education, scholarship and public service.
 UNK offers over 6,000 students these opportunities in an environment that gives them a private school feel, but on a major state university campus.
 It’s the type of place where the administration, the staff and the faculty know students by name.
 UNK has pledged to provide students four things: